Important Note – Please Read

 Next we make a new variable called

-Based on which directional movement action is pressed, we add or remove from
+Based on which directional movement action is pressed, we add to or subtract from

 After we’ve checked each of the directional movement actions, we normalize